pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: 0
 - Range: [0, 31536000]
+- Unit: seconds
-- This variable controls the idle timeout of user sessions in seconds.
+- This variable controls the idle timeout of user sessions.
 A zero-value means unlimited.

 ### windowing_use_high_precision